 Afterpay flights and travel guide

-Travel sales pop up sporadically, and when a hot one appears, you can still advantage even if you're short on cash, this is where Afterpay comes in.
+Travel sales pop up sporadically – and when a hot one appears, take advantage with Afterpay even if you're short on cash.

 Which sites offer Afterpay flights?

 Afterpay isn't super commonplace among air travel, but that doesn't mean it's not entirely unavailable.
 The payment service can be found at:

 - Jetstar for flights and related products including checked luggage, seat selection and in-flight meals.
 Afterpay is available to you as long as the flight departs at least 48 hours from the time of booking.
 Bookings can be made up to $3,000 which must include the 1.5% service charge fee.

 - Webjet for flights, holiday packages and select hotel bookings.
 Purchases can't exceed $3,000 and a 1.15% payment fee must be included in the total amount.
 Bookings are available through mobile, desktop or the Webjet app.

 Just like you would opt to pay with a credit card or PayPal when making a purchase online, you can opt to pay via Afterpay and the item will be instantly yours.

 Repayments are automatically taken from your account in interest-free instalments every fortnight for eight weeks.
 A text message reminder is sent before the deduction is taken, which is an easy reminder to make sure the funds are in your account.

 Purchasing airfares with Afterpay comes with a string of advantages (see below), but how do the numbers actually stack up?
 We've checked out some of the most popular routes across Australia via Jetstar to see what payments look like when broken down into repayments.

 Keep in mind full-price fares are accurate at the time of writing and serve as a guide only.